Agata10/Job-Hunt-Tracker/README.md

 <br>
 I was using `FLEXBOX` for layout following `responsive design` practices.
+I added gif as background in table head and image as background of forms.
 What I learned: using `animation` to fade in objects and to slide in.

 ## Technologies